Q-Minh/nihu/dox/installation.md

 		gcc -v

-Alternatively, or if you do not have administrative rights you can install [gcc] from source.
+Alternatively, or if you do not have administrative rights, you can install [gcc] from source.
 You can also use gcc version 4.8 for building NiHu from source.

 ### Installing cmake